jamboid/static-site-starter/README.md

 (Other build scripts are available in the package.json file)

-There's also an extra features that I've found is a big help with my setup:
+There's also an extra feature that I've found is a big help with my setup:

 * The webpack-notifier package provides system level notifications for corner-of-the-eye feedback.